Level 4, 18 North Tce, Adelaide SA

 On discharge, you will be given specific postoperative instructions to facilitate recovery, and a follow-up appointment will be made with your plastic surgeon.
 These instructions will cover everything you will need to know in order to make your recovery as smooth and comfortable as possible.

 After surgery a bandage is applied covering your ears tightly like a headband, and will remain in place until your first post-operative appointment, which is between seven to 10 days depending on your individual surgery details.
 After the bandage is removed you may be required to wear a headband at night to complement the surgery and help protect the shape of your ears.
 We recommend sleeping with your head elevated on two pillows to help reduce swelling.
 Most adults and children can resume normal activities, such as work or school, after the bandages have been removed, as long as care is taken to ensure the ears aren’t knocked.
 Vigorous activities and contact sport should be avoided for up to six weeks post-surgery.
-Our team is here to support you to make a swift, uncomplicated recovery.
-We offer a 24/7 on-call medical assistance service for all our post-operative patients.
+We are dedicated to supporting you to make a swift, uncomplicated recovery.
+A 24/7 on-call medical assistance service is available for all post-operative patients.

 View our post-operation information here